S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 Having collected and visualized all of the information gathering and generative questions, answer as many information gathering questions as you can.

-**Note:** Don’t attempt to answer the generative questions in this step.
+**Note:** Don't attempt to answer the generative questions in this step.
 This happens in step 6 when you collect ideas.

-**Facilitator:** Ask those present to answer whatever questions they can and record the answers under the question, (on the same sticky note if that’s what you used).
+**Facilitator:** Ask those present to answer whatever questions they can and record the answers under the question, (on the same sticky note if that's what you used).
 Learning that a question cannot be answered by those present is also useful information.

 Information gained in this step informs people in making appropriate suggestions for solutions in the next round.
 Important information gathering questions that cannot be answered now might indicate the need to address them somehow in the proposal later.

 **Note:** In some cases you might even pause the Proposal Forming process at this stage, to allow time to answer important information gathering questions before continuing to step 5 another day.

-Here’s some tips on how to do this step:
+Here's some tips on how to do this step:

 -   Everyone gather around the board and begin writing down any relevant answers on the sticky notes with the questions
 -   Have any dialogue necessary to clarify answers.
--   The answer can also be "_we don’t know_".
+-   The answer can also be "_we don't know_".
 -   If you notice there are many possible answers to a question, move it to the generative column instead.
 -   Record any other generative questions that come up, including rephrasing information gathering questions if required: